-Antipsychotic withdrawal symptoms are notoriously difficult to tolerate.
-Therefore, without constant and careful assistance, the process often results in repeated hospitalizations.
-This is due to the extreme reactions and impacts on the person.
-Drugmakers state they don’t know how these drugs work, beyond ambiguous statements and theories, but sell them anyway after a few very short drug trials.19
+Vraylar withdrawal symptoms, like those of all antipsychotic medication withdrawals, can be difficult to manage.
+Without constant and careful assistance, the process can often result in repeated hospitalizations.
+There can be some extreme reactions and impacts on the person.
+Drugmakers state they don’t know how these drugs work, beyond what seems like suggested theories, based on a few very short drug trials.19

-However, studies have shown that antipsychotics like Vraylar likely target certain key receptors in the CNS.
-These are the areas that transport (or block) essential hormones and neurotransmitters needed for life to function.
-The effects that a person experiences on a Vraylar withdrawal program come about, at least in part, due to the deficient and dysfunctional state of the CNS that the drug has left in its wake.19,20,21
+Studies suggest that antipsychotics like Vraylar target certain key receptors in the brain and CNS.
+These are areas that, in a healthy state, transport and regulate essential natural hormones and neurotransmitters needed for life to function.
+Antipsychotic medications are thought to block these and turn off psychotic symptoms.
+But there can be costs to health over time.
+Significant changes can occur in how one’s natural neurotransmitters and hormones function, and this also affects the functioning of receptors and other changes over time, which are not completely understood.
+The effects that a person experiences on a Vraylar withdrawal program come about, at least in part, due to the deficient and dysfunctional state of the brain and CNS that the drug has left in its wake.19,20,21

 The FDA drug label contains zero information on Vraylar withdrawal symptoms except regarding withdrawals for an infant after birth, where the mother took Vraylar.
 Studies and clinical trials can help fill in some of this vital information, as well as researching antipsychotic medications generally for common antipsychotic withdrawal adverse effects.2 For your info, below you will find some important data to know.

 While drugmakers use slick ads and demonstrate a disturbingly cavalier attitude toward heavy-hitting drugs like Vraylar (cariprazine), medical school leaves physicians completely in the dark as to how to help someone through Vraylar withdrawal safely.